vudash/vudash/docs/developers/README.md

     methods: {
       /**
       * This is the really important bit.
-This update method is called whenever the widget emits data.
+      * This update method is called whenever the widget emits data.
+      *
+      * data: the actual update data given by the datasource
+      * meta: metadata about the update.
+This currently contains 'updated' which is the data fetch time.
       **/
-      update (data) {
+      update ({ data, meta }) {
         this.set(data)
       }
     }